 Worcester Area Resources

-Free pregnancy testing, counseling for one or both parents, medical referrals, emergency housing.
+Free pregnancy testing, counseling for one or both parents, medical referrals.

-Free testing, legal assistance, adoption and medical referrals, counseling.
+Free testing, options counseling, ultrasounds, and adoption and medical referrals.

-Provides free and confidential pregnancy tests, non-judgmental support for pregnant women, maternity and infant supplies.
-Referrals for legal assistance, parenting classes, breastfeeding, child care, employment and education, adoption services, counseling and medical care.
+Provides free and confidential pregnancy tests, non-judgmental support for pregnant women, and maternity and infant supplies.
+Referrals for legal assistance, parenting classes, breastfeeding, child care, employment and education, adoption services, counseling, and medical care.

 The Office of the College Chaplains offers a group to assist women in our community who are survivors of sexual assault.
 The purpose of this group is to create a safe space where survivors can share their stories, experience the support and understanding of other women who know their experience, and draw upon spirituality as a way to move toward healing.